oxidecomputer/terraform-provider-oxide/README.md

 ## Requirements

 - [Terraform](https://www.terraform.io/downloads) 0.1.x and above, we recommend using the latest stable release whenever possible.
+When installing on an Illumos machine use the Solaris binary.
 - [Go 1.18](https://go.dev/dl/) (to build the provider plugin)

 ## Building the provider